ProfessorAkram/Unity-Programming/06-Lights-Camera-Audio/lights.md

 In this section, we’ll explore several fun examples that show how simple scripts and math can add atmosphere, interactivity, and personality to your Unity projects.
 Each example demonstrates a different way to animate or respond to the world using the Light component.

 ## 💡 Ease In-Out Light
-In the previous example our Trigger simply turned the light on or off.
-But what if we wanted the light to slowly come on as the player stayed within the trigger.
-This can be done dyanmically chaining the **intensity** of the light.
+In the previous example, our Trigger simply turned the light on or off.
+But what if we wanted the light to slowly come on as the player stayed within the trigger?
+This can be done dynamically by chaining the **intensity** of the light.

 ```csharp